-The Safari Chef 2 uses needle valve gas technology where the male spindle sits into a female receptacle.
-When you open the valve (turning the gas control knob anti clockwise) the male spindle retracts from the female receptacle and gas then flows to the burner.
-Upon ignition the gas is drawn through at the required rate.
+The Safari Chef 2 HP uses needle valve gas technology where the male spindle sits into a female receptacle.
+When you open the valve (turning the gas control knob anti-clockwise), the male spindle retracts from the female receptacle, and gas then flows to the burner.
+Upon ignition, the gas is drawn through at the required rate.

 The gas control may need some attention to become familiar with the “bite marks”.
 Realistically the maximum turn required is less than 90 degrees or ¼ turn.

 We advise ¼ turn to light and then turn it clockwise if you require reducing the flame size.